 I confess that for a long time, I didn’t know how to do this well at all.
 It wasn’t that I thought other people should give me value in exchange for nothing – I just simply didn’t understand the value of such exchanges.
 I was naturally quiet and it felt to me as though the effort expended in making myself reach out was much more than any value there was in what I might have to offer.
 In other words, introversion and a lack of self-confidence left me in a state where I didn’t build many relationships.

 So how do you build a lot of value-based relationships?
-Most of the ideas I found on this topic came from Dale Carnegie’s How to Win Friends and Influence People (see my notes on it) and Keith Ferrazzi and Tahl Raz’s Never Eat Alone (see my notes on it).
+Most of the ideas I found on this topic came from Dale Carnegie’s How to Win Friends and Influence People and Keith Ferrazzi and Tahl Raz’s Never Eat Alone.
 The former helped me with the mechanics of actually communicating with people and helped me to build the courage to talk.
 The latter helped me figure out how to use those mechanics to build lots of value-based relationships.

 Tips to Building Real and Honest Relationships